-- 1. No outdoor construction activities are permitted during safe dates in areas with forest interior dwelling bird species identified by the State of Maryland.
+1. No outdoor construction activities are permitted during safe dates in areas with forest interior dwelling bird species identified by the State of Maryland.
 Areas are identified online by Maryland's Environmental Resources and Land Information Network (MERLIN).
+Safe dates or nesting times for breeding species of forest interior dwelling birds are set forth in the guidance found in the Critical Area Commission publication entitled, A Guide to the Conservation of Forest Interior Dwelling Birds in the Chesapeake Bay Critical Area, dated June 2000, and as may be subsequently amended are set forth in the chart and policy below.

-Safe dates are set forth in the chart and policy below. - 2.
-A site survey for forest interior dwelling birds will be conducted prior to any development or agricultural expansion (1) on deciduous forest of at least 50 acres or, (2) 300-feet by 300-feet of riparian deciduous forest. - 3.
+- 2. A site survey for forest interior dwelling birds will be conducted prior to any development or agricultural expansion (1) on deciduous forest of at least 50 acres or, (2) 300 feet by 300-feet of riparian deciduous forest. - 3.
 The Planning Director may set aside a site survey for forest interior dwelling birds provided the forest is managed for all forest interior dwelling bird species.
 In such cases, the date range for no construction is from April 1 through August 31 for properties where specific species have not been identified. - 4.
 Existing riparian forest of 300-feet by 300-feet or more, and forest areas used by forest interior dwelling birds and other wildlife species will be managed according to the guidelines developed by the Maryland Department of Natural Resources and the Critical Area Commission.
-Whenever possible, riparian forest will be expanded.

-5. The safe dates or nesting times for breeding species of forest interior dwelling birds are listed below, when no outdoor construction is allowed.
+Whenever possible, riparian forest will be expanded. - 5.
+The safe dates or nesting times for breeding species of forest interior dwelling birds are listed below, when no outdoor construction is allowed.

-Common Name Safe Date Safe Dates / Nesting times
+Common Name Safe Date Safe Dates / Nesting tim

 Creeper, brown May 15 to August 31

 Hawk, broad-winged June 5 to August 31

-Flycatcher, acadian May 25 to August 5
+Flycatcher, acadian May 25 ŧo August 5

 Hawk, red-shouldered May 1 to August 31

 Ovenbird May 20 to August 5

 Owl, barred January 15 to August 31

 Parula, northern June 1 to August 31

 Redstart, American June 10 to July 20

 Tanager, scarlet May 25 to August 10

 Veery June 10 to August 31

 Vireo, red-eyed June 1 to July 31

 Vireo, yellow-throated May 25 to August 15

-Warbler, black-and-white May 15 to July 25
+Warbler, black and white May 15 to July 25

 Warbler, black-throated green June 10 to August 5

 Warbler, cerulean May 25 to August 5

 Warbler, hooded May 25 to July 25

-Warbler, Kentucky May 25 to July 15
+Warbler, Kentucky May 25 ŧo July 15

 Warbler, prothonotary May 10 to July 20

+Common Name Safe Dates / Nesting times

 Warbler, Swainson's April 20 to August 31

-Warbler, worm-eating May 20 to July 20
+Warbler, worm eating May 20 to July 20

 Waterthrush, Louisiana May 1 to July 10

-Whip-poor-will May 10 to July 15
+Whip poor will May 10 to July 15

 Woodpecker, hairy April1 to August 31

-Woodpecker, pileated April 1 to August 31
+Woodpecker, pileated April 1 ŧo August 31

-Wood Thrush May 25 to August 20
+Wood Thrush May 25 ŧ August 20